 Building end-to-end AI applications is challenging, and building the next generation of AI applications, such as online learning and reinforcement learning (RL) is even more challenging.
-That is because these applications exhibit a large variety of computational patterns (e.g., data processing, simulations, model training, model serving), and none of the existing frameworks can efficiently support all these patterns at scale.
+That’s because these applications exhibit a large variety of computational patterns (e.g., data processing, simulations, model training, model serving), and none of the existing frameworks can efficiently support all these patterns at scale.

 Robert Nishihara is a fourth-year PhD student working in the UC Berkeley RISELab with Michael Jordan.
 He works on machine learning, optimization, and artificial intelligence.